skoolkid/skoolkit/sphinx/source/commands.rst

 maximum speed.
 To disable the screen and make `rzxplay.py` run even faster, use the ``--no-screen`` option.

+The ``--map`` option can be used to log the addresses of instructions executed during playback to a file.
+This file can then be used by :ref:`sna2ctl.py` to produce a control file.

+If ``OUTFILE`` is given, and ends with either '.z80' or '.szx', then a snapshot in the corresponding format is written when playback ends.
+Similarly, if ``OUTFILE`` ends with '.rzx', then an RZX file is written when playback ends.
+However, this makes sense only if ``--stop`` is used to end playback somewhere in the middle of the input RZX file, otherwise the output RZX file will be empty (i.e. contain no frames).

 .. _pygame: https://pygame.org/

 +---------+---------+